rak-n-rok/Krake/docs/dev/concepts.rst

     they get out-of-sync if a message gets lost.
 Hence, a lot of effort is involved to make sure that no message loss occurs.

-    On the other hand, level-based logic operates given an desired state and the current observed state.
+    On the other hand, level-based logic operates given a desired state and the current observed state.
 The functionality is resilient against loss of intermediate state updates.
 Hence, a component can recover easily from crashes and outages, which makes the overall system more robust.
 This was